thanhle88/thanhle88.github.io/_pages/about.md

 About Me
 -----
 I am currently a university lecturer (equiv. assistant professor) at the VNU University of Engineering and Technology, Vietnam National University Hanoi (VNU-UET).
 I obtained my B.Sc. and M.Sc. degrees in Electronics and Communications from VNU-UET in 2016 and 2018, respectively.
-In 2022, I completed my Ph.D. degree in Computer Science (Informatique) from the [University of Orléans, INSA CVL, PRISME](https://www.univ-orleans.fr/en/prisme/presentation/about-laboratory), France.
+In 2022, I completed my Ph.D. degree in Computer Science (Informatique) from the <a href="https://uet.vnu.edu.vn/" style="color: black;">Lecturer</a>, <a href="https://www.univ-orleans.fr/en/prisme/presentation/about-laboratory" style="color: #046307; text-decoration: underline;"> University of Orléans, INSA CVL, PRISME </a>, France.
 Following my Ph.D., I continued my research as a postdoctoral researcher at the University of Orléans from 2022 to 2023.
 I am also a co-lead of the [AVITECH](https://avitechresearch.vn/en/) research group.

 Research Interests